20 Other Ways to Say “Please Disregard My Previous Email” (With Examples)

 For a more formal tone, you might say, “Please consider my previous email null and void.”
 This phrase is direct and clear, signaling the recipient that the earlier email is invalid.

-See also 30 Other Ways to Say "I Enjoyed Your Company"
+See also 20 Other Ways to Say “Thank You for Your Interest” (With Example)

 Example (Email):